ubikorp/astro-lacking/src/content/post/playlists/2024-04-09-big-congratulations.md

 - The Bad Beats
 - Bass Drum Of Death
 - Being Dead
-- Brain Capps and the True Liars
+- Brain Capps + the True Liars
 - Bristler
 - The Bug
 - Camera Obscura